Europe was badly hit by COVID-19 in March, and is once again the epicentre of the coronavirus pandemic.

 - Indoor service in restaurants, bars and cafés at half capacity

 - Museums, monuments, palaces, and art galleries, at reduced capacity

-- Retail stores in malls (except in Lisbon, reopening postponed a few days)
+- Retail stores in malls (except in Lisbon, reopening postponed to 15 June)

 - Shops larger than 400sq m outside malls

 Restrictions reimposed in Greater Lisbon